philippesaade-wmde/WikidataMCP/README.md

 ## 📅 Future Updates
 * **Hybrid Search**: The upcoming update of the vector search will integrate keyword search, eliminating the need for separate tools.
 * **API Key Removal**: Future versions of the vector database will drop the requirement for an API key.
+* **Get Entity Hierarchy Tool**: When writing a SPARQL query, users tend to explore the "instance of" and "subclass of" hierarchy of entities to understand what classification level to filter for.
+This new tool will output the full hierarchical path of an entity.
 * **Property Example Tool**: Inspired by [SPINACH](https://spinach.genie.stanford.edu/), a new tool will provide examples of how specific properties are used in Wikidata.